+But best of all are the coconut curries, green and red.
+I haven’t tasted Thai curries as good since my last trip to Bangkok; subtle and fresh, they are prepared carefully and knowledgeably – no canned paste here.
 Order steamed jasmine rice and lemongrass tea, the house specialty and you won’t be disappointed.
 One caveat: I recommend you request a little more chili if you really want authentic Thai food – ironically, as we are in Mexico, land of chili, the dishes tend to be toned down to accomodate foreign palettes.
 The chef, who wisely keeps her menu limited, has a much larger repertoire of dishes and will gladly prepare them for large groups.
 One of my favorite salads, made with shredded green papaya, is not on the menu – the main ingredient is hard to find here in the city.
 But it, along with such Thai standards as larb (chopped meat salad), and whole fish with lemongrass can be special ordered.
 Décor is minimal/modern and prices are reasonable – a full meal will be around $150 per person.
 There is no liquor license as of yet so BYOB.
 Staff is friendly, but obviously new at the game and so can be a little frazzled when the going gets rough.

 Pad Thai is a welcome addition to the restaurant scene and will make aficionados of the real thing happy.